 Recruiting 101: Soft Skills.

-So far, our Recruiting 101 series has helped you with everything from crafting the perfect CV right through to nailing your video interview.
-Today, we are tackling soft skills; what they are, why they’re important and how you can build on yours!
+Today, we are tackling soft skills; what they are, why they’re important, and how you can build on yours!

 Soft skills refer to a cluster of personal and social abilities which define how people behave in different contexts and groups.
 While hard skills are job specific, soft skills can be transferable across job titles and industries.
 There are plenty of soft skills which are considered relevant in specific work environments and situations.